The Cult: Mainstream success (1985–1990)

 In May 1985, the Cult released their fourth single, "She Sells Sanctuary", which peaked at No. 15 in the UK and spent 23 weeks in the Top 100.
 The song was recently voted No. 18 in VH1's Indie 100.
-In June 1985, following his increasingly erratic behaviour, Preston was fired from the band.
-Big Country's drummer Mark Brzezicki was picked to replace Preston, and was also included in the video for "She Sells Sanctuary".
-The Cult then finished recording their second album, Love in July and August 1985.
+In the following month, after his increasingly erratic behaviour, Preston was fired from the band.
+Big Country's drummer Mark Brzezicki was picked to replace Preston, and was also included in the music video for "She Sells Sanctuary".
+The Cult then finished recording their second studio album, Love, in July and August 1985.
 The band's music and image shifted from their punk-oriented roots to 1960s psychedelia influences.
 Love was a chart success, peaking at No. 4 in the UK and selling 100,000 copies there toward a total of 500,000 copies throughout Europe, as well as 100,000 in Australia and 500,000 copies in the United States.
-Love reached number 20 on the charts in The Netherlands, where it remained for 32 weeks.
+Love reached number 20 on the charts in the Netherlands, where it remained for 32 weeks.
 To date, the record has sold over two and a half million copies worldwide.

 From late September 1985 to June 1986, the band went on a worldwide tour with new drummer Les Warner (who had played with Julian Lennon and Johnny Thunders).
 Two more singles from the Love album followed; "Rain" (charting in the UK at No. 17) and "Revolution" (charting in the UK at No. 30).
 Neither charted in the US.
 Another single, "Nirvana", was issued only in Poland.
-The album version of "Rain", as well as the remix "(Here Comes the) Rain", were used in the Italian horror film Dèmoni 2.
+The album version of "Rain", as well as the remix "(Here Comes the) Rain", were used in the Italian horror film Demons 2 (1986).
 Once back in England, the band booked themselves into the Manor Studios in Oxfordshire, with producer Steve Brown (who had produced Love), and recorded over a dozen new songs.
-The band were unhappy with the sound of their new album, titled Peace, and they decided to go to New York so producer Rick Rubin could remix the first single, "Love Removal Machine".
+The band were unhappy with the sound of their new studio album, titled Peace, and they decided to go to New York so producer Rick Rubin could remix the first single, "Love Removal Machine".